MasatakaNakamura/remark/Markdown.md

 This is slide 2
 ```

-Regular Markdown rules apply with only a single exception:
+Regular Markdown formatting rules apply with only a single exception:

 * A line containing three dashes constitutes a new slide (not a horizontal rule, `<hr />`)

-Have a look at the [Markdown website]((http://daringfireball.net/projects/markdown/) if you're not familiar with Markdown formatting.